caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 ````
 ### Obtaining your Feature Table and Taxonomy Table
-We are going to look at taxonomic annotations for our read based analysis.
+We are going to look at taxonomic annotations for our read-based analysis.
 In order to do that, we need to download our read table and taxonomy that we generated using Bracken.
 ```shell
 wget -O ./reads/bracken-feature-table.qza https://polybox.ethz.ch/index.php/s/4Y1IGtZHTzo1KTi/download
 ```
 ```shell
 wget -O ./reads/bracken-taxonomy.qza https://polybox.ethz.ch/index.php/s/haWDZzLcJsuiI9b/download
 ```
-### Filtering Feature Table
+### Feature Table Filtering
-First, we’ll remove samples that are not part of the autoFMT study from the feature table.
-We identify these samples using the metadata.
+First, we need to remove samples that are not part of the autoFMT study from the feature table.
+We'll identify these samples using the metadata.
 Specifically, this step filters samples that do not contain a value in the autoFmtGroup column in the metadata.
 ```shell
 qiime feature-table filter-samples \
   --i-table ./reads/bracken-feature-table.qza \